Renjeeshrk/PublicRepo01/Terraform/Get Started.md

 * Plan
   *  Review the changes that is going to implement
 * Apply
-  *  Apply the code to build/change the infrastrcuture
+  *  Apply the code to build/change the infrastructure
 ## Get your tool kit ready
 * Terraform
 * Git